openhwgroup/cv32e40x/docs/user_manual/source/load_store_unit.rst

   Physical Memory Protection (PMP) Unit
   -------------------------------------

-  The CV32E40P core has a PMP module which is optionally enabled.
+  The |corev| core has a PMP module which is optionally enabled.
   Such unit has a configurable number of entries (up to 16) and supports all the modes as TOR, NAPOT and NA4.
 Every fetch, load and store access executed in USER MODE are first filtered by the PMP unit